MicrosoftDocs/windows-driver-docs/contributor-guide/tools-and-setup.md

 To ensure you are listed correctly as a contributor, you need to configure your user name and email locally in Git.

-1. Start Git Bash, and switch into <!--Windows driver-content or -->windows-driver-docs-private:
+1. Start your Git shell and switch into <!--Windows driver-content or -->windows-driver-docs-private:

    <!-- ````
    cd Windows driver-content